CartoDB/carto-etl/README.md

 $ virtualenv env
 ```

-Before working with the SDK, the envirenment needs to be activated:
+Before working with the SDK, the environment needs to be activated:

 ```
 $ source env/bin/activate